Bio: Steve Green, Chairman of the Board

 Steve Green serves as chairman of the board of Museum of the Bible and is the visionary leader in establishing one of the world's largest private collections of rare biblical artifacts, known as the Green Collection.

 In his role as chairman, Green has assembled a team of academics, designers, technology professionals and other experts to create the 430,000-square-foot Museum of the Bible, dedicated to a scholarly and engaging presentation of the Bible's history, narrative and impact.
-It is scheduled to open Nov.
-17, 2017, in Washington, D.C., three blocks from the U.S. Capitol.
+In 2017, Museum of the Bible opened its 430,000-square-foot nonprofit museum just three blocks from the Capitol in Washington, D.C.

 "The Bible is the best-selling, most-translated book of all time and is arguably history's most significant piece of literature," said Green.
 "It has had an unquestionable influence on science, education, democracy, arts and society.
 This book has profoundly impacted lives across the ages, including my own."